mxhofer/OrgSim-RL/readme.md

 	SOURCE:  https://github.com/mxhofer/OrgSim-RL
 	LICENSE: Access to this code is provided under an MIT License.

-The OrgSim-RLRL project investigates how automation can impact organizations using a reinforcement learning simulation.
+The OrgSim-RL project investigates how automation can impact organizations using a reinforcement learning simulation.

 # Key directories and files